kaloyan-marinov/react-getting-started/README.md

 This idea that React is responsible for calling your components means that it is able to run some setup/teardown code before and after.
 You’ll see why that matters when we talk about Hooks in a bit.

+# `02/dynamic-and-reusable-components`

+---

+to customize a React component ... pass an argument with your dynamic stuff, and then the component can do what it wants with that stuff.

+Passing props is very similar to setting attributes on an HTML tag.
+A lot of JSX syntax is borrowed from HTML.

+Here’s a cool thing about props: you can pass whatever you want into them.

+Be intentional about what type you’re passing in, because it will come out as the same type!

+This is a difference from HTML (where everything is a string) and some other frameworks...
+React doesn’t parse props at all – they get passed through untouched, just like function arguments.